Emergency supplies, protection and hope for Afghanistan. We show which organisations you can support to help Afghanistan

 Since taking over Kabul, the Afghan Women's Association has set up an emergency medical care camp 15 kilometers away from the center.
 While around 1,300 internally displaced persons are currently being treated, more help, staff and hygiene are still needed.
 And for this, donations are urgently needed.

 For 40 years, Afghanaid has followed its mission to help disadvantaged and marginalised families in Afghanistan's poorest and most remote communities.
 It involves building infrastructure for basic services and improved livelihoods, empowering women and children, and helping to protect against natural disasters and adapt to climate change.

-To continue vital development work and provide much-needed humanitarian aid, the organisation is seeking donations in partnership with the United Nations.
-These are used to mobilise aid workers and provide emergency shelter, blankets, food, hygiene kits and items such as solar-powered lamps and stoves.
-The aim is to keep families safe, clean and healthy to protect them from further risks.
+In order to continue important development work and provide urgently needed humanitarian assistance, the organization is asking for cooperation with the United Nations Donate.
+These are used to mobilize helpers and to provide emergency shelter, blankets, food, hygiene kits and items such as solar-powered lamps and stoves.
+The aim of this is to keep families safe, clean and healthy to protect them from further risks.

 7. International Rescue Committee

 The aim of the International Rescue Committees is to respond to humanitarian crises around the world, to counteract conflicts and to provide assistance in disasters.
 The core of the mission: to restore safety, health, education, economic well-being and energy to the people affected.